Lcchy/gisele/README.md

   - note_len
   - velocity
 - Add random deviations (deviation cells) from BaseSeq: add gen_rand_note() in jack_process
+- Improve set_nb_events: seq should be identical when coming back to init_nb
 - Introduce cells: randomness functions that can be used for deviation or base, harm or rhythm:

   - Overlapping/non-overlapping events (on same channel or not)